galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 Wallace can build different models using either:

 1. The presence-only approach BIOCLIM (Module BIOCLIM)
-2. The presence-background (presense-pseudo absence) algorithm Maxent (Module Maxent)
+2. The presence-background (presence-pseudo absence) algorithm Maxent (Module Maxent)

 To evaluate these models, Wallace computes the performance on a hold-out dataset (data not used for training) and provide evaluation metrics as the AUC (Area Under the Curve) mean.
 As a rule of thumb, an AUC of 0.75 and above is considered good, and closer to 1 is better.